OpenEvalProject/evals/manuscripts/elife-92419/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/92419/elife-92419-fig7-v1.jpg)

 **Figure 7.:** The regulation of FGF2 mRNA levels by overexpression (A) and silencing (B) of PCBP2 was detected by real-time PCR (RT-PCR) and was confirmed in protein levels via western blotting (WB) assay (C, D).
 (E) Upregulation of FGF2 protein level in P3-hBMSCs with silenced PCBP2 was stopped by 2 mM NAC.
-Notes: Data were presented as mean ± SD (n=3). *p<0.05, **p<0.01, and ***p<0.001; β-actin and α-tubulin were used as the internal references for mRNA and proteins detection.Figure 7—source data 1.Figure 7C.Figure 7—source data 2.Figure 7C, indicating the relevant bands.Figure 7—source data 3.Figure 7D.Figure 7—source data 4.Figure 7D, indicating the relevant bands.Figure 7—source data 5.Figure 7E.Figure 7—source data 6.Figure 7E, indicating the relevant bands.
+Notes: Data were presented as mean ± SD (n=3). *p<0.05, **p<0.01, and ***p<0.001; β-actin and α-tubulin were used as the internal references for mRNA and proteins detection.

-## Low expression of PCBP2 accentuated the senescent characteristics of hBMSCs through FGF2 overexpression
+### Low expression of PCBP2 accentuated the senescent characteristics of hBMSCs through FGF2 overexpression

 Then, the functional recovery experiment was used to verify whether PCBP2 regulates cell function through FGF2.
 CCK-8 results showed that compared with the PCBP2 overexpression group, the cell proliferation of P3-hBMSCs (Figure 8A) and P10-hBMSCs (Figure 8B) decreased significantly in the OE-PCBP2+OE-FGF2 group.
 We further used flow cytometry to detect cell apoptosis in each group.
 In P3-hBMSCs, overexpression of PCBP2 could significantly inhibit cell apoptosis, and overexpression of FGF2 does not significantly reverse the inhibitory effect of PCBP2 on apoptosis (Figure 8C).
 However, overexpression of FGF2 significantly reversed the apoptotic effect of PCBP2 on P10-hBMSCs (Figure 8D).
 In addition, compared with the OE-NC P3-hBMSCs and OE-NC P10-hBMSCs, the G0/G1 phase cell ratio was significantly reduced (Figure 8E) and the S phase cell ratio was significantly increased in the OE-PCBP2 group (Figure 8F).
 Moreover, compared with P3-hBMSCs (Figure 8E) and P10-hBMSCs (Figure 8F) in the OE-PCBP2 group, overexpression of FGF2 significantly reversed the PCBP2-induced cell, G0/G1 phase inhibition, and S phase promotion.
 In addition to G0/G1 phase and S phase, overexpression of FGF2 can significantly reverse the effect of PCBP2 on the G2/M phase of P10-hBMSCs (Figure 8F).
 These results indicated that the introduction of PCBP2 promotes cell proliferation and inhibits cell apoptosis and cell arrest by inhibiting the expression of FGF2.